fishcus/KAP-manual/en/model/cube/cube_design_best_practices.en.md

 ### Create Cube

 We are now ready to show why and how the above preparations can help cube design.
 Please refer to [Create Cube](create_cube.en.md)  chapter for detailed operations.
-Here are a few best pratices to pay attention as you design a cube.
+Here are a few best practices to pay attention as you design a cube.

 - **Deciding Normal or Derived Dimensions**